 This can be a big question, depending on where the home is located.
 Getting all the utility costs to run the home is smart.
 However, many people are unaware that Homeowners Associations (HOA’s) are part of most new construction.
 Therefore, they are subject to HOA’s fees which can range greatly depending on the location of the community.

 Then there is the question of special assessments.
-I cannot tell you how many time I have heard that a listing agent didn’t know or check to see if there were and special assessments on the property they had listed.
+I cannot tell you how many times I have heard that a listing agent didn’t know or check to see if there were and special assessments on the property they had listed.
 A special assessment is a tax put on homeowners for public improvements that benefit your property.
-These can be for ; new roads, sidewalks, new utilities, landscaping, cleaning … So it is important to ask you agent to check if there are presently or ‘expected’ assessments you need to be aware of.
+These can be for ; new roads, sidewalks, new utilities, landscaping, cleaning … So it is important to ask your agent, to check if there are presently or ‘expected’ assessments, that you need to be aware of.
 Often the seller has paid them, but many times they are just added to their tax bill.

 3. Seller Disclosure Statement

 Before making an offer on a home, make sure you and your agent review the seller’s disclosure statement closely.
-The areas to be most concerned with are the; foundation, roof, plumbing, heating and A/C system, any pest, mold or other issues you need to be made aware of.
+The areas to be most concerned with are the; foundation, roof, plumbing, heating, A/C, pests, mold, or other issues you may want to address when having things; repaired, replaced or structured as a ‘credit’ on your loan.
 Many times a home will go back on the market due to something the buyer didn’t like about the inspection.
 This can give you valuable insight on the seller and their situation as well.
 Maybe they don’t have the money to remove mold and the previous client didn’t want to either.

 Your agent can help you avoid situations where a seller is not able, or unwilling to negotiate repair work by asking them a few questions, again, questions a listing agent cannot tell you directly.
 But you can save yourself a lot of time, money and disappointment if you discover and potential ‘red flags’ before you make an offer on a property and tie up your earnest deposit money.
 There could be multiple things seller’s try to hide.